Skip to content

 Surface likely trend analyses and chart recommendations.

-Run inside a configured project, or pass one or more Parquet, CSV, or DuckDB files directly for a quick file-only trend scan.
+Run inside a configured project, or pass one or more Parquet, CSV, Excel, or DuckDB files directly for a quick file-only trend scan.

 Examples: